JakeSteam/blog-personal/_drafts/2024-11-09-android-games-october-2024.md

 - Shop upgrades are often unlocked after purchasing X (e.g. 10, 25, 50, 100) of the simple idle cash generators (e.g. health potions), so try to purchase in batches.
 - I tried to balance my idle income and active income, e.g. ensuring my "Gains" were upgraded as much as my "Skills" / "Codex".
 Of course shop upgrades affect this, but it's something to aim for!
 - You can likely do dungeons earlier than you think, when you're at or just before the minimum level.
 However, there's no point doing them until you can use the reward weapons (tap them on dungeon preview for minimum level).
 - When prestiging, be clear what glory upgrade you're aiming for.
 Once you're earning glory it's pretty easy to gain a few more, so push further if you can wait.
+If I didn't have a specific perk I was aiming for, I'd aim for 2x my current glory points.
 - Respeccing your level up perks is quite cheap, so if you've hit a wall it's worth trying.
-I found the "assassination" path to be better for damage & boss fights.
+In the mid-game I found the "assassination" path to be better for damage & boss fights, but later on found specialising in crit chance & damage useful.
-- I did my first prestige around level 33, and my second around 35, with my third at 38.
+- I did my first prestige around level 33, and my second around 35, with subsequent prestiges every 2-3 levels.
 This felt late enough, and may have even been a bit early, since rebuilding after a prestige takes significant effort.
 - Whilst you can store & withdraw items from the armoury across playthroughs based on your level, you'll likely only be doing this manually for a single run so it's not worth worrying about much.
 There's an "autogear" button unlocked via prestige later.
 - There's [a discord server](https://discord.com/invite/B9mamWkNtV) with a startling 3700 members, I haven't joined yet though as I'm enjoying the discovery process.
 I'll likely give it a look once I've hit a "wall" I can't find a way past.
+- You're _really_ going to want to have some way to auto-tap / hold down on the screen if you don't want to have your thumbs held down all day!
+If you play lots of incremental games you may have one already (I use the now delisted "QuickTouch").

 ### Screenshots